Ray Daniels: Civilian life

 Following the end of World War II, Daniels played rugby for the Army, the Wasps and Eastern Counties.
 In 1948, he left the Army to join William Press & Son, the civil engineering contractors that was to become the William Press Group, as a trainee.
 He was promoted quickly and played a key part in the company's expansion into the offshore oil and gas industries.
 In the mid-1970s, Daniels was appointed chief executive of the William Press Group, a position that he held until his retirement in 1982.
-By 2014, the William Press Group was known as AMEC.
+The company merged with Leonard Fairclough & Son in 1982 to form AMEC.

 He served with the Engineer and Logistic Staff Corps RE for many years before retiring in 1997 as Lieutenant-Colonel.

 Personal life

-Ray Daniels died on 27 April.
-He married Helen Clark in 1954 and they had three sons.
+Ray Daniels married Helen Clark in 1954 and they had three sons.
+He died on 27 April 2003.